Graph Neural Networks over the Air for Decentralized Tasks in Wireless Networks: Graph Neural Networks over the Air

-where $h^{(1)}_{ij}$ is the channel gain from node $j$ to node $i$ and $n_i^{(1)}$ is the zero-mean Gaussian noise at node $i$.
-The channel fading effects $\{h_{ij}\}$ are assumed independent across communication links, which are fixed throughout a single transmission but changes from one transmission to the next in an independent and identically distributed (i.i.d.) manner.
-Hence, each node receives noisy and faded versions of the messages sent by its neighbors, and the graph shift operation becomes
+where $h_{ij}$ is the channel coefficient from node $j$ to node $i$ with Rayleigh distribution,\footnote{The channel coefficient $h_{ij}$ can follow any random distributions, which depend on specific application scenarios.
+We consider Rayleigh distribution following the common assumption without loss of generality.} $p$ is the transmitted power of node $j$, and $n_i$ is the zero-mean Gaussian noise at node $i$.
+The channel coefficients $\{h_{ij}\}$ are assumed independent across communication links, which are fixed during a single transmission but changes from one transmission to the next in an independent and identically distributed (i.i.d.) manner.

+\textbf{Over-the-air computation (AirComp).} Since each node aggregates the received signal values by summing them up, it does not need signal values of individual neighbors but only their sum.
+This motivates to transmit these signals in an uncoded / analog manner with \textit{over-the-air computation} \cite{amiri2020federated, amiri2021blind}.
+Specifically, at each communication round, we assume that all nodes transmit signal values simultaneously in a synchronized manner.
+AirComp allows to collect neighbors' signals through wireless communication channels in a way as